rcrowther/django-img/README.md

 Where you can edit the template tag to point at your own configurations.
 With visible results and basic image data, it is a lot easier to use than the shell.

-## Broken Images
-The app throws a special error if images are broken i.e. files are missing or unreadable.
-In this case a stock image is returned, Using the standard tags there is no need to configure or change in any way for this.
-The image can be [redefined]{#settings}.

 ## Notes
 No SVG support